 Our classrooms are inviting learning centers where children receive positive reinforcement for their accomplishments, both privately and publicly.
 Teachers differentiate lessons to reach students in their learning modality and plan thematic units to show the integration of all disciplines.
 The Kindergarten Center teachers set high, but realistic expectations and consistently encourage children to attempt more challenging learning tasks.
 Teachers use running records to diagnose students’ reading levels and plan for improvement based on evidence of learning.
 They also use leveled books and guided reading to teach students at their instructional level.
 The use of guided reading has allowed our reading instruction to be differentiated for the many systems that children use when learning to read.
 We have some students who learn to read using more directed phonics instruction and others who are using text-to-text and text-to-world connections to foster comprehension.
-The students are using multi-sensory phonics programs called Project Read.
+The teachers engage students in phonics by incorporating multi-sensory instructional strategies on a daily basis. .
 Students are learning knowledge of how words are formed, syllable types and identifying the irregular words, which do not follow a spelling pattern rule.
 The students take diagnostic assessments of their phonemic awareness skills and this allows the school to monitor students who may be at a risk for dyslexia.
 Students explore numerical and mathematical concepts through a hands-on approach developed by the Math in Focus program.
 Math in Focus is a researched based program aligned to the Common Core State Standards, which fosters understanding and exploration of concepts.
-There are on-line resources for parents to compliment the school-based program.

-An active K Center PTA sponsors cultural enrichment events with wonderful programs that complement our curriculum.
-The K Center encourages community involvement and recognizes the importance of giving back to those in need.
+The Kindergarten Center PTA is active within our school.
+Their goal is to provide opportunities to complement our curriculum.
+The Kindergarten Center encourages community involvement and recognizes the importance of giving back to those in need.

 As people enter the Kindergarten Center, they immediately sense the warm and positive climate that permeates our halls and classrooms.
 The building hums with productive activity and evidence of the high value placed on children’s work and learning.
 It is also evident that we have made the critical connection between children’s academic and social needs and their need to feel safe, accepted and valued.
 We remind children to share, take turns and show kindness.